Collect troubleshooting data for database problems in IBM Business Process Manager (BPM)

-You are having a database problem with the IBM Business Process Manager products.
-For example, you might be experiencing a problem when you connect to one of the databases.
+You are having a database or SQL query issues related to the IBM Business Process Manager products.
+For example, you might be experiencing a problem when you connect to one of the databases or a particular SQL query is failing.
 You would like to know what documentation you must collect (MustGather) so that the IBM Business Process Manager Support team can diagnose your problem.
-If you gather this documentation before contacting support it will expedite the troubleshooting process, and save you time.
+If you gather this documentation before contacting support, it will expedite the troubleshooting process and save you time.

 Diagnosing the problem